 The European security token market is evolving fast.
 Just in the course of 3 years - starting with the first reported security tokens in Europe in 2017 - the number of such assets grew a hundred times by 2020.

-According to a study conducted by the Frankfurt School of Finance and Management, Plutoneo, and Tangany, the European security token market is expected to grow approximately 81% annually over the next five years, and is projected to reach €918 billion by 2026.
+The Frankfurt School of Finance and Management, Plutoneo, and Tangany conducted a study that found the European security token market expects to grow approximately 81% annually over the next five years.
+The study projects the market will reach €918 billion by 2026.
 Its market volume could surpass the cryptocurrency industry in the next five years.

 The Legislative aspect